RhysEJF/radical-alignment/concepts/reality-anchoring.md

 ## A Practice, Not a Fix

-Reality Anchoring is a practice, not a one-time fix.

 Before any significant decision, ask: "Which domain are we in?"

 Before any contentious meeting, run perspective simulation to map implicit domain assumptions.